 As this area grows and changes, the transit system must adapt and grow in order to meet demand and the mode share goals established through GoBoston 2030.
 The highest priority is making improvements to the MBTA's Red Line so that it can add more capacity.
-Second, there should be better transit service and more connectivity to neighboring areas that do not require transfers downtown.
-This means realizing past transit ideas such as bus service to the South Boston Waterfront (perhaps via D Street), and passenger rail service on Track 61 which would provide connections from the Study Area to the Back Bay and South End in addition to the Waterfront.
+Second, there should be better transit service and more connectivity to neighboring areas that do not require transfers Figure 115.
+Opposite: Conceptual drawing of future Old Colony Ave that will include a designated bicycle lane and wider sidewalks

+Figure 113.
+Opposite left: diagram of potential future pedestrian connections downtown.
+This means realizing past transit ideas such as bus service to the South Boston Waterfront (perhaps via D Street), and passenger rail service on Track 61 which would provide connections from the study area to the Back Bay and South End in addition to the Waterfront.

-Figure 116.
-Opposite left: diagram of potential future pedestrian connections Figure 117.
+Figure 114.
 Opposite right: diagram of potential future transit connections